0xAX/linux-insides/SysCall/syscall-1.md

 +++ exited with 0 +++
 ```

-In the first line of the `strace` output, we can see [execve](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl#L68) system call that executes our program, and the second and third are system calls that we have used in our program: `write` and `exit`.
+In the first line of the `strace` output, we can see the [execve](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/arch/x86/entry/syscalls/syscall_64.tbl#L68) system call that executes our program, and the second and third are system calls that we have used in our program: `write` and `exit`.
 Note that we pass the parameter through the general purpose registers in our example.
 The order of the registers is not accidental.
 The order of the registers is defined by the following agreement - [x86-64 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions#x86-64_calling_conventions).
-This and other agreement for the `x86_64` architecture explained in the special document - [System V Application Binary Interface.
+This, and the other agreement for the `x86_64` architecture are explained in the special document - [System V Application Binary Interface.
 PDF](https://github.com/hjl-tools/x86-psABI/wiki/x86-64-psABI-r252.pdf).
 In a general way, argument(s) of a function are placed either in registers or pushed on the stack.
 The right order is:

-* `rdi`;
+* `rdi`
-* `rsi`;
+* `rsi`
-* `rdx`;
+* `rdx`
-* `rcx`;
+* `rcx`
-* `r8`;
+* `r8`
-* `r9`.
+* `r9`

 for the first six parameters of a function.
-If a function has more than six arguments, other parameters will be placed on the stack.
+If a function has more than six arguments, the remaining parameters will be placed on the stack.

-We do not use system calls in our code directly, but our program uses it when we want to print something, check access to a file or just write or read something to it.
+We do not use system calls in our code directly, but our program uses them when we want to print something, check access to a file or just write or read something to it.

 For example: